- What Role Does an Amazon Product Listing Serve?

 A customer should be able to infer from these brief sentences what the product can do to make a decision to read further into the product description.

 As a seller, you can utilize a total of five bullet points.
 Vendors can accommodate additional bullet points.
-While more creativity is feasible in their composition, the characters used should be limited to a maximum of 200 (including spaces) per bullet point.
+While more creativity is feasible in their composition, the characters used should be limited to a maximum of 200 to 250 (including spaces) per bullet point.
+The exact character limit may be even lower depending on the product category, so refer to the respective Style Guides.
 Any characters exceeding the overall limit of 1000 characters for this section might not be captured by the algorithm.

 Special characters are feasible, although Amazon does not favor them and should thus be used sparingly.
 Emojis have no place in bullet points.
 If the bullet points are excessively long, they may not be fully displayed during the initial page load in the desktop version, requiring users to scroll down to read all the enumeration points.